Kamfkeks/Pepega-FAQ/README.md

 # Pepega Menu Help
-# Auth is Currently DOWN
+# Launcher is Working 😃

 ### Antivirus:
 ### Disable Windows Defender for a short time: